b-e-p/bep/README.md

 #### TODO
 - Unit tests.
 - Support for remote repos (in addition to the local repos) -- direct url downloads.
-- Maybe for other languages besides just Python.
+- Possibly support for other languages besides just Python.